Elementary literacy fosters love of reading, signs of growth

 Additionally, it is an example for how District 191—or any district—can find success implementing new programs by putting teachers first in the process, which began about six years ago when the district gathered a reading steering committee.
 The committee comprised two teachers from each school, as well as digital learning specialists, intervention teachers, special education teachers, EL teachers, Continuous Improvement Coaches and principals.

-“The people that use the materials need to be at the heart of the decision making,” said Bethany Van Osdel, Systems Improvement & Student Achievement (SISA) coordinator, who facilitated the reading steering committee.
+“The people that use the materials need to be at the heart of the decision making,” said Bethany Van Osdel, a former Systems Improvement & Student Achievement (SISA) coordinator, who facilitated the reading steering committee.
 “This team became leaders in the district and champions in their buildings.”

 The first task of the committee was to determine priorities for the district around instruction.
 While teachers were considering changes in how they teach, the committee spent a year researching what they would teach.
 Two priorities emerged from that research: that the curriculum would support the district’s work in creating classrooms that are culturally proficient, and that teachers would be able to focus less on designing their own lessons and more on how their students were responding to what they were learning.
 Based on those priorities, teachers selected curriculum from the Center for the Collaborative Classroom.